 Ulcerative colitis (UC) is a common form of inflammatory bowel disease (IBD) that causes chronic inflammation of the large intestine.
-It is estimated that in 2015 there were 3.1 million U.S. adults with a diagnosis of either Crohn’s disease or ulcerative colitis and as many as 80,000 US children who may have IBD, with most diagnoses made between 15 and 35 years of age.
+The CDC estimates there are 3.1 million U.S. adults with a diagnosis of either Crohn’s disease or ulcerative colitis and as many as 80,000 US children who may have IBD, with most diagnoses made between 15 and 35 years of age.

 Current treatment options include systemic corticosteroids and immunosuppressants, injectable biologics and surgery.3 While these treatments provide benefit, significant unmet need remains.
 We believe that CBP-307 has the potential to improve care outcomes for patients with UC by providing improved safety, efficacy and ease of administration compared with currently available therapies.